thyeggman/vulgarlang-phonology-sets/custom/README.md

 - [Wikipedia Entry on Ardûnaic](https://en.wikipedia.org/wiki/Ad%C3%BBnaic)
 - [Long article on Ardûnaic from a site probably made in the 90s](https://folk.uib.no/hnohf/adunaic.htm)

+## Dothraki

+This is a language that was included in the tool for a while but was removed after version 9.3.1.
+I have the original version in the default folder under the correct version but I'll be maintaining it in the current version to make sure it keeps working.

 ## Draconic

 This is based on the D&D Draconic lexicon.
 Since it's not a conlang, the rules are just derived from the lexicon that's available, which comes from a single article in _Dragon_ magazine.
 A few rules were created from the content of the article.
 For some reason the output has a bunch of diphthong diacritics which I didn't include, those can be ignored.